phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.29 - adopt_solution bugfix

+* do not require passing solution to adopt_solution (when adopting distributions) if only one solution exists
+* fix distribution_overwrite_all not defined error

 ### 2.3.28 - solver checks bugfix

 * excludes datasets not supported in fitting (mesh, orb, lp, etc) from forward-model within inverse solvers.